 Grapefruit: Enjoy with caution

-Grapefruit does have hard to digest fructans, so you should try to limit how much you eat.
+Grapefruit does have hard-to-digest fructans, so you should try to limit how much you eat.
 A few sections should be okay, but don’t eat a half a grapefruit.
 If you’re looking for citrus, lemon, lime, and oranges are your best bets.

 Milk: Enjoy some, avoid some

-All types of animal milk are high in tummy twisting lactose—that means goat’s or sheep’s milk can be just as problematic as cow’s milk.
+Most types of animal milk are high in tummy twisting lactose—that means goat’s or sheep’s milk can be just as problematic as cow’s milk.
 Plant-based milks, such as coconut milk, soy milk, or almond milk, are technically not milk at all and generally do not have any lactose.
 Some, however, including almond milk and soy milk, may contain other FODMAPs that harm your digestion.
 These are the 15 worst foods for your stomach.

 5 second Studio/Shutterstock